 News

-Two NCGS members have books published by Berkeley’s Heyday Books that would make good gifts.
+Two NCGS members have books published by Heyday Books, in Berkeley.
 Gary Prost‘s Rocks and Riches introduces selected California geology sites that everyone should visit.
 Order it here.
 Andrew Alden‘s Deep Oakland: How Geology Shaped a City offers residents and visitors a new dimension to this iconic California city.
 Order it here.
-Use the discount code HEYDAY30 for 30% off either title.

 The U.S. Geological Survey has released a new comprehensive, interactive geologic map of the contiguous United States.
 See the map here and read the USGS announcement here.